Musawer1214/DEEPFORGE/README.md

 - **Mobile Development:** Flutter framework for cross-platform application.
 - **Machine Learning Framework:** TensorFlow Lite for mobile model integration.

+## Contributing
+We welcome contributions to improve DEEPFORGE.
+Please follow these steps:

+- Fork the repository.
+- Create a new branch (git checkout -b feature/your-feature-name).
+- Commit your changes (git commit -m 'Add some feature').
+- Push to the branch (git push origin feature/your-feature-name).
+- pen a pull request.

 ## Installation

 1. Clone the repository: